apache/tvm-rfcs/rfcs/0079-tvmscript-metaprogramming.md

           vk = T.axis.R(128, k)
 ```

+As shwon in the example above, user doesn't need to pass the builder `b` to
+subsequent calls to IRBuilder API.
+The current builder state is maintained in a
+threadlocal store to imporve the ergonomics of IRBUilder API by avoiding
+passing the builder state explicitly.

 The implementation of IRBuilder will be in C++ so that it can be used in an
 environment without Python.
 Python binding will be created to expose IRBuilder
 to TVMScript parser.

 ## Parse-time evaluation

-To support metaprogramming, the TVMScript parser needs to evaluate the
-expression using Python interpreter.
-All metaprogramming
+TVMScript Parser can be considered as a thin wrapper around the IRBuilder API.
+The parser evaluates small fragments of code as it goes through the input AST,
+and the corresponding IRBuilder API is called to build the IR graph.
+All
-features we discussed above can be implemented through this parse-time
+metaprogramming features we discussed above (F1 through F4) can be implemented
+through this parse-time evaluation in a consistent manner.
+Using the same
-evaluation.
-Using the same `gen_matmul` example from F1,
+`gen_matmul` example from F1,

 ```python
 def gen_matmul(n, m) -> None: